oliverwilms/test-data/README.md

 ![screenshot](https://github.com/oliverwilms/bilder/blob/main/test-data.png)

+The dc_iris.products table controls the test data creation.
 I used to copy a sample file for testing.
 The downside was I could only have one copy.

-MakeFile creates test-data by copying a sample file and renaming the copy to a unique filename allowing the process to be repeated as many times as the number of files you want to create.
+The first product gets created by executing MakeFile.
+It copies a sample file and renames the copy to a unique filename allowing the process to be repeated as many times as the number of files you want to create.
 The sample file contains delimited data.
+The copies are placed in the TargetPath.
 I use a DTL to transform a delimited record into fixed width record and also update the SSN data field.

-Another process utilizes a shell script that creates a new test file.
-I use a BPL to update certain records.
+The second product executes RunScript.
+It utilizes a shell script that creates a new test file.
+I use a BPL to update certain records in the test file.

 ## UnitTest explained